secretknowledge/NongManager/README.md

 ## Linux
 Download source code and run.
 You will need to supply an alternate Geometry Dash AppData folder.
-This is the platform I use (as an arch user) so this will be the most tested version
+This is the platform I use (as an arch user) so this will be the most tested version.
 ## Windows
 I do not own a Windows computer, so all testing will be done via a friend's computer.
 Expect more bugs.
 You can find executable in the releases tab or can download and run the source for a more updated version.
 ## MacOS